indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * XXX In section 4.1.4.1.
 "Table names have changed and now are derived from FOLIO internal table names".
 The bigger change here seems to be that the tables are spread across many different schemas.
 Where do the schema names come from?
 Are they simply copied from the schema names in the source database?
 Is it that LDP Classic used to map FOLIO's schema.table pairs to its own favoured names but that MetaDB has dropped that mapping step?

+* XXX Do the facilities described on section 4.1.4.5 meet the requirements of [issue 57](https://github.com/metadb-project/metadb/issues/57) or does that point to something else?

 * XXX In section 4.1.4.5, "Note that JSON data contained in the imported records are not transformed into columns."
 Is there a way to trigger this transformation after the import is complete?

 * Section 4.1.5 (Configuring Metadb for FOLIO) should come much earlier in the document.
 It raises several questions: